N-HEDGER/temp_3sec/3_sec.md

 ## 16       -   -    106  TRUE       0  FALSE     FALSE    24  102
 ```

-Here I assign the a variable for whether the image is inact or scrambled and also add the subject EQ/AQ data.
+Here I assign a variable for whether the image is inact or scrambled and also add the subject EQ/AQ data.

 ```r